cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 I would say currently, if most of the versions bumps are pretty small, it takes about 15-20 mins to do those updates.

-### Ruby updates
-(Not sure if there's anything that should be here that's not already covered above)

 ### Scheduled reminders and recurring tasks to bug my into it
-(slack reminders, recurring trello cards, dependabot settings, etc)

 Depending on your notifications, you probably see something when Dependabot opens a new pull request.
 However, this will _not_ let you know when there are